kucmoving/DofeMVC/README.md

 <h2>Introduction</h2>

-[Dofe](https://uk-south-free.azurewebsites.net/)<br> is a Virtual Coffee for dog lovers.
+[Dofe](https://uk-south-free.azurewebsites.net/) is a Virtual Coffee for dog lovers.
 People can upload their dog's information and access event information hosted by other customers.
 This MVC website is built by bootstrap template, Asp.net Core, SQL.
-Azure deployment
+Azure deployment.

 ![image](https://user-images.githubusercontent.com/92262463/179393161-d3ca1d1c-9a5a-403c-aa40-fc8aea4cf34f.png)